damonitor/damo/USAGE.md

 Simply downloading the source code and using `damo` file at the root of the source tree is also a completely supported method for `damo` installation.
-It would be preferred if you want to participate in `damo` development.
+It would be particularly preferred if you want to participate in `damo` development.
 In the case, you could add the path to the source tree to your `$PATH` for convenience.

 Overview
 ========